latex3/latex3.github.io/_posts/2023-11-25-TUG-online-talks-2023.md

       —  A review of five years of work producing the new edition of the LaTeX Companion.

- - Joseph Wright: [Further adventures in Unicode-land: Refining case changing](https://youtu.be/UIK8FFZjFMU?feature=shared) —  A discussion of challenges in Unicode processing, inparticular case changing.
+ - Joseph Wright: [Further adventures in Unicode-land: Refining case changing](https://youtu.be/UIK8FFZjFMU?feature=shared) —  A discussion of challenges in Unicode processing, in particular case changing.

  - Joseph Wright: [Supporting backends in expl3](https://youtu.be/m2ffkW3bckU?feature=shared) — A look at the history of backend abstraction and the model used in expl3 to provide a consistent experience across different TeX engines.